 It’s January 2018 and it’s time to head east again.
 Ah Asia!
 This time we are off to the Philippines, via Hong Kong.
-Leg 1, London to Hong Kong is Done and dusted (feel free to read London to Hong Kong in Upper Class experience with Virgin Atlantic here).
+Leg 1, London to Hong Kong is done and dusted (why not read London to Hong Kong in Upper Class with Virgin Atlantic).
 Now leg 2, and we have chosen to fly with Philippine Airlines.

 The Airport Experience

 Well, I have fallen at the first hurdle here and forgotten to take any photos for this section, but stick with me.